Lachcim/css-irl-bot/README.md

 python3 cssirlbot.py
 ```

-The bot will try to fetch the newest 100 submissions and parse all of them.
+The bot will try to fetch the newest 100 submissions, mentions and comment replies and parse all of them.